A Flying Start

 When you’ve completed ground school, you will take a 60 question knowledge test which you must pass with a score of 70% or better.

 Online, there are a number of sample tests you can take for practice.
-One of these is exams4pilots.org.
-To find others, google “private pilot sample tests”.
+To find them, google “private pilot sample tests”.

 The Flying Part